Best travel credit cards of June 2021

 We examine the details and let you in on the secrets that the airlines, hotels and cruise ship companies don’t want you to know.

 Credit card introductory bonuses are the fastest way to earn big travel rewards.
-When deciding what new card to get, we’re always looking at the sign-up bonus points — some of the biggest credit card welcome bonuses available are worth over $1,000 — but beyond that, it’s important to weight some details beyond the big pot of bonus points at the end of minimum spending requirement rainbow.
+When deciding what new card to get, we’re always looking at the sign-up bonus points — some of the biggest credit card welcome bonuses available are worth over $1,000 — but beyond that, it’s important to weigh some details beyond the big pot of bonus points at the end of minimum spending requirement rainbow.

 The three criteria we weigh when judging a bonus are:

 - The monetary value of the bonus – we calculate the dollar value of the points and miles earned for each bonus, to break down which bonus is the best bang for your buck.

 - Minimum spending requirements – to earn the introductory bonus, you must spend a certain amount using your new card within a certain time frame.
 We like reasonable spending requirements that make it easy to get your bonus.
 We do list cards with bigger requirements – but only if the reward is huge.